 Phishing Scams: Can They Be Avoided?

-76 percent of organizations have suffered phishing attacks. – Wombat 2017 State of Phish
+74% of organizations have suffered phishing attacks. – TechRepublic

 "Go fish" just got a whole new meaning.

 Hackers are master counterfeiters.
-A couple of years ago there was a phishing scam that looked like it came from the Federal Trade Commission (FTC).
-Of course, this, made its rounds in the world of small business.
+For example, a couple of years ago, a phishing scam that looked like it came from the Federal Trade Commission (FTC) made its rounds through the business world and affected multiple companies.

 What makes small businesses more vulnerable?
-Hackers are working under the assumption that you don’t have a dedicated IT professional or team.
-Or even if you do, there’s a substantial chance that you don’t have the proper online security.
-They use that against you.
+Hackers are working under the assumption that you don't have a dedicated IT professional or team.
+Or even if you do, there's a substantial chance you don't have the necessary foundational security measures, so they use that against you.

 A Few Different Types of Phishing

 - Traditional Phishing Attacks – Hackers present themselves as a bank or money service.
-Asking for your account information to “confirm” your account.
-Or a shipping provider asking you to click for “tracking” information.
+They’ll ask for your account information to "confirm" your account.
+Or they’ll pose as a shipping provider, asking you to click for "tracking" information.